 $ sudo mkdir /etc/nullmailer && sudo nano /etc/nullmailer/adminaddr

-Your Fastmail username is the only entry in /etc/nullmailer/adminaddr.
+The Fastmail alias you created in Step 1 should be the only entry in /etc/nullmailer/adminaddr.

 target.email@fastmail.com